arnaud-neny/rePlayer/README.md

 Add songs from the library here (from the library context menu, or drag and drop a selection from the library there).
 Or add songs from you disk drive (drag and drop).
 You can select the songs and reorder these.
-Click on the numbered button to track the song in its database (library/playlist).
+Click on the numbered button to track the song in its database (library/playlist); combined with Shift to track the artists too.
 An Url button to add a list of links to the playlist.
 Buttons to load, save or clear the playlist.
 And a button to sort (by type, artists, duration, type or random/shuffle).
 If you press Ctrl, the sort will happen only for entries after the current playing one.